oskaitu/PSD2023/Assignment 3/Answers.md

   > fromString ("if 2 then 3 else 4");;

       val it : Absyn.expr = If (CstI 2, CstI 3, CstI 4)

-* Question about assumptions

-      building action table...        shift/reduce error at state 23 on terminal PLUS between {[explicit left 9999] shift(25)} and {noprec reduce(Expr:'IF' Expr 'THEN' Expr 'ELSE' Expr)} - assuming the former because we prefer shift when unable to compare precedences shift/reduce error at state 23 on terminal MINUS between {[explicit left 9999] shift(26)} and {noprec reduce(Expr:'IF' Expr 'THEN' Expr 'ELSE' Expr)} - assuming the former because we prefer shift when unable to compare precedences shift/reduce error at state 23 on terminal TIMES between {[explicit left 10000] shift(24)} and {noprec reduce(Expr:'IF' Expr 'THEN' Expr 'ELSE' Expr)} - assuming the former because we prefer shift when unable to compare precedences
-        time: 00:00:00.0678728
-        building goto table...        time: 00:00:00.0012596
-        returning tables.
-        3 shift/reduce conflicts
-        consider setting precedences explicitly using %left %right and %nonassoc on terminals and/or setting explicit precedence on rules using %prec

-  it seems we made a mistake about precedence, how do we solve this?